elokapina/bubo/README.md

   an instance of [keycloak-signup](https://github.com/elokapina/keycloak-signup).
   The invitation will contain a one-time link valid for 7 days.
 Requires coordinator level permissions.

+##### `rooms`

+List the rooms of a user.

+Usage:

+    users rooms @user:domain.tld

+Requires bot admin permissions.
+Bubo must also be a Synapse admin.

 ##### `signuplink`

   Create a self-service signup link with a chosen amount of maximum signups